-At this stage our research suggests VH-MDX is located in the area north, east and south of the Gloucester Tops.
+At this stage our research suggests VH-MDX is most probably located in the general area around and within the Gloucester Tops.

 This area broadly spans from the Kerripit River near Rawdon Vale down through the Gloucester River Valley to the Upper Wangat River Valley and Whispering Gully then west along and in vicinity of the main ridge line from the Gloucester Tops.

 The MLE is in many ways the most useful boundary.